 Calumet Collaborative intentionally chose leaders that could highlight the assets and take on the challenges of the Calumet region.
 The Collaborative includes lead decision makers from the region’s various companies, organizations, and community groups with equal representation from those that work in Illinois, Indiana, and across the bi-state region, representing the economic, community, and environmental sectors.

 The Collaborative’s leadership includes nine board of directors, 30 advisory council member organizations, working groups focused on the organization’s core initiatives, and staff.

-The board of directors includes committed partners from: ArcelorMittal, The Chicago Community Trust, The Field Museum, Gaylord and Dorothy Donnelley Foundation, Illinois Department of Natural Resources, The Legacy Foundation, Metropolitan Water Reclamation District of Greater Chicago, Northwestern Indiana Regional Planning Commission, and Shirley Heinze Land Trust.
+The board of directors includes committed partners from: ArcelorMittal, The Chicago Community Trust, The Field Museum, Gaylord and Dorothy Donnelley Foundation, Illinois Department of Natural Resources, The Legacy Foundation, Metropolitan Water Reclamation District of Greater Chicago, and Shirley Heinze Land Trust.

 How did Calumet Collaborative select its focus areas and current initiatives?

 After a six-month organizational development process with more than 20 meetings and 25 needs assessment interviews, four distinct focus areas rose to the top: economic opportunity, livable communities, culture and heritage, and environment.